symfony/symfony-docs/cookbook/security/voters.rst

             // get a Post instance
             $post = ...;

-            // keep in mind, this will call all registered security voters if (false === $this->get('security.context')->isGranted('view', $post)) {
+            // keep in mind that this will call all registered security voters if (false === $this->get('security.context')->isGranted('view', $post)) {
                 throw new AccessDeniedException('Unauthorized access!');
             }